 Reverend Susan Sparks, a former lawyer turned pastor and comedian, left her job to travel for similar reasons.
 “What motivated me the most was the fear of going back to a career that was the opposite of my heart.
 It took me a while to realize that to be happy, you have to bring all of who you are to what you do.
 My career as a lawyer was more like a masquerade ball than an expression of my gifts.”

 Not all people are completely disenfranchised with their careers though.
-Angela Petitt, who is currently trying to re-enter the work force, took off for different reasons.
+Angela Petitt took off for different reasons.
 “As an avid traveler, I wanted flexibility to see more of the world and the beauty of God’s creation.
 My sabbatical was more of an ‘escape to’ something verses an “escape from” something (i.e. corporate America).”
-Angela runs Sabbatical Escapes and is on the panel for Meet, Plan, Go! in Austin, Texas.
+Angela runs Sabbatical Escapes and has been on the panel for Meet, Plan, Go! in Austin, Texas.

 Henry Biernacki also enjoyed his job before leaving on a trip shortly after college in the late 90′s.
 “I enjoyed each part of what I was doing, but I needed to see more of this world to understand it.
 I began thinking though: Why work to have a way of life, but rather be paid for my way of life?”
 After his initial trip, in which Henri traveled for a year on $3700US, he went back to school to obtain his pilot’s license and now flies for a living.
 He has also written a book about his experiences and continues to travel long-term when he can.